 Statutes of Limitations

-Statutes of limitations are deadlines that must be followed in filing a lawsuit or request for arbitration.
-Statutes of limitations will vary by jurisdiction.
-They will also vary by the cause of action.
-In New York, the statute of limitations for bringing a lawsuit for a case based on negligence (which covers most forms of injury claims) is three (3) years from the date of accident.
+How much time do I have to file a lawsuit?
+Statutes of limitations are deadlines that must be met in filing a lawsuit or request for arbitration.
+Statutes of limitations vary by jurisdiction.
+They also vary by cause of action (legal theory on which lawsuit is based) .
+In New York, the statute of limitations for bringing a lawsuit for an accident case based on negligence (which covers most forms of injury claims) is three (3) years from the date of accident.

 While this could have harsh outcomes for the plaintiff who was not aware of such deadlines, the public policy reasons for this are also compelling.
 It wouldn't be fair for someone to be sued thirty years after an accident.
 Records would be sketchy at that point.
 It would be virtually impossible to establish the credibility of the claim.
 Injuries would have long since healed in many cases.